-The sentencing for each type of murder, CA Penal Code 187 can vary substantially depending on a defendant’s criminal record and the details of the case.
+The sentencing for each type of murder can vary substantially depending on a defendant’s criminal record and the details of the case.
 Here we will list the typical sentences for each crime.

-If convicted of first-degree murder, CA Penal Code 187 you will be sentenced to 25 years-to-life in state prison.
+If convicted of first-degree murder under PC 187 you will be sentenced to 25 years to life in state prison.
 This means that you must serve at least 25 years before being eligible for early release on parole.
-However, if it can be proven by the prosecutor that you committed the murder, CA Penal Code 187 because of the victim’s race, religion, gender, etc. then you will be sentenced to life in prison without the possibility of parole, meaning you will spend the rest of your life in state prison.
+However, if it can be proven by the prosecutor that you committed the murder because of the victim’s race, religion, gender, etc. then you will be sentenced to life in prison without the possibility of parole, meaning you will spend the rest of your life in state prison.

-If convicted of second-degree murder, CA Penal Code 187 you will be sentenced to 15 years-to-life in state prison.
+If convicted of second-degree murder under PC 187 you will be sentenced to 15 years-to-life in state prison.
 Meaning you will spend a mandatory 15 years in prison before being eligible for early release on parole.
-Additionally, if the murder, CA Penal Code 187 victim was a police officer or was killed during a drive-by shooting then the charges increase dramatically.
+Additionally, if the murder victim was a police officer or was killed during a drive-by shooting then the charges increase dramatically.

 If during the murder, CA Penal Code 187 you used a firearm then you will be serve an additional 10, 20, or 25-years to life state prison sentence.
 You will also receive a strike on your record, pay up to $10,000 in fines, pay victim restitution and will lose your right to own or possess a firearm.

 In order for a prosecutor to convict you of murder, CA Penal Code 187, regardless of the degree, he/she must prove the three elements of the crime: